• Skip to primary navigation

 ×

-Home » Home Organization » Become a Professional Organizer » Successful Professional Organizer Tips for Beginners
+Home » Home Organization » Become a Professional Organizer » Powerful Professional Organizer Advise For New Organizers

-Over the years, people have contacted me and asked how I became a Professional Organizer and how they can become one too.
-Well, I am here to tell you how I started and give you some tips and resources to use.
-Because of the amount of information in this post, I wrote this post in the form of a Q and A. I hope it helps.
+There are so many organizers out there these days.
+It was not like that when I started in the early 1990s.
+So, I am here to say it is possible to be in this industry for over 25+ years and thrive in it.
+This post is mainly for new professional organizers seeking advice on making their new business successful and long-lasting.
+Over the years, people have contacted me and asked how I became a Professional Organizer and how they can become one, too.
+I am here to tell you how I started and give you valuable tips and resources.
+Because of the information in this post, I wrote it as a Q and A. I hope it helps.

 How did you become a Professional Organizer?

-In 1993, I was helping a friend of the family organize her book.
+In 1993, I was helping a family friend organize her book.
 She was a writer with Multiple Sclerosis, and she was writing her first book.
-After helping her organize resource papers, she asked if I would help her detangle her necklaces.
-And, then I help her change out her closet and purge her unwanted clothes.
+After assisting her in organizing resource papers, she asked if I would help her detangle her necklaces.
+Then, I help her change her closet and purge her unwanted clothes.
 And it snowballed into going through other home areas, like the kitchen and attic.
 While doing this, she and my parents started spreading the word about my unique ability to organize spaces.
 I started working with different clients.
 Because I didn't know what I was doing and had no guidance or resources to turn to, there were many failures and successes until I figured out what I wanted my business model and policies to be.

 How did you get experience doing home organizing?